joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 distribution becomes fairly fixed at a *terminal distribution*, whence additionally increasing the memory size has limited observable impact on the resulting histogram.
-On most architectures, the delay associated with the cache system is likely to be both more predictible and have significantly lower variation, so it is useful to set the memory size to at least the smallest value that attains this *terminal distribution*.
+On most architectures, the delay associated with the cache system is likely to be both more predictable and have significantly lower variation, so it is useful to set the memory size to at least the smallest value that attains this *terminal distribution*.
 2. Select the sub-distribution of interest.
 This should be a